Skip to content

 Infomedia means the Infomedia group entity which is a party to this DPA, being the entity which is the party to the Agreement.

-New Zealand Data Protection Laws means: (a) the Privacy Act 2020 (NZ), including the Information Privacy Principles contained therein and the mandatory privacy breach notification obligations under Part 6 of that Act; and (b) any other applicable New Zealand laws or regulations relating to the processing of personal information, in each case as updated, amended, replaced or superseded from time to time.
+New Zealand Data Protection Laws means: (a) the Privacy Act 2020 (NZ), including the Information Privacy Principles contained therein and the mandatory privacy breach notification obligations under Part 6 of that Act; and (b) any other applicable New Zealand laws or regulations relating to the Processing of Personal Data, in each case as updated, amended, replaced or superseded from time to time.

-Personal Data Breach means any act or omission that compromises either the security, confidentiality or integrity of Customer Personal Data transmitted, stored or otherwise processed by Infomedia that is likely to create a risk to the privacy rights or harm to any individual.
+Personal Data Breach means any act or omission that materially compromises either the security, confidentiality or integrity of Customer Personal Data Processed by Infomedia that is likely to create a risk to the privacy rights or harm to any individual.
 Without limiting the foregoing, a material compromise shall include unauthorised access to or disclosure or acquisition of Personal Data.

-Personal Data means information about an identified or identifiable natural person, or which otherwise constitutes “personal data”, “personal information”, “personally identifiable information” or similar terms as defined in Applicable Data Protection Law.
+Personal Data means information about an identified or identifiable natural person, or which otherwise constitutes “personal data”, “personal information”, “personally identifiable information” or similar terms as defined in the Applicable Data Protection Laws.

-Processing (and Process, Processed, process and processed) means any operation or set of operations which is performed on Personal Data or on sets of Personal Data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure, or destruction.
+Processing (and Process and Processed) means any operation or set of operations which is performed on Personal Data or on sets of Personal Data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure, or destruction.

 Processor means an entity which Processes Personal Data on behalf of the Controller.